 For more information about overcoming resistance to change, check out this free webinar:

-Principle 5 – Improvement is reflective
+Principle 5.
+Improvement is reflective

 Admittedly, this is tough to pull off in a traditional improvement culture.
-Coaches don't have the visibility they need to keep up with everyone doing the improvement work, senior leaders can't engage without a major time commitment, meetings are tough to schedule, and communication gets buried in inboxes.
+Coaches don't have the visibility they need to keep up with everyone doing the improvement work.
+Senior leaders can't engage without a major time commitment, meetings are tough to schedule, and communication gets buried in inboxes.

 Organizations with a more modern approach to improvement use continuous improvement software to improve visibility and team collaboration, giving coaches access to the reports they need to evaluate performance and target coaching.
 Senior leaders can follow the improvements that matter to them and engage quickly and easily.
-Staff can get the help they need from their managers without having to wait for a meeting or a email.
+Staff can get the help they need from their managers without having to wait for a meeting or an email.
 Essentially, continuous improvement software gets everyone on the same page by improving visibility and streamlining communication.

-Principle 6 – Improvement is measurable and potentially repeatable
+Principle 6.
+Improvement is measurable and potentially repeatable

-It is not enough to simply make a change and call it improvement.
-To achieve real improvement, the impact of change must be measured.
+It is not enough to simply make a change and call it an improvement.
+To achieve real success, the impact of change must be measured.
 This makes it possible to determine if the change can be applied successfully to other problems.
 Proving positive ROI also helps keep the organization aligned around improvement.